Desiree Sayle

 Desiree Thompson Sayle is an American political aide.
-She most recently served as deputy assistant to the president and director of Presidential Correspondence in the Trump administration.
+She most recently served as deputy assistant to the president and director of Presidential Correspondence in the first Trump administration.
 She previously served in the same role from 2001 to 2004 during the Presidency of George W. Bush, and also served as Director of the USA Freedom Corps from 2004 to 2008.

 Early life

 Sayle was born in Orange County, California, and raised in Quantico, Virginia; Jacksonville, North Carolina; and Northern Virginia.
 She studied architecture at Radford University.

 Sayle is a lifelong volunteer from her beginning as a Girl Scout then as a Troop Leader for the Girl Scouts Nation's Capital.
 Sayle partnering with Special Olympics during high school and later helping low income women develop skills to enter the workforce.
 Sayle was manager of a local soccer team and currently volunteers in her community.

 Career

 Sayle has held several roles in politics and government.
 She worked as Chief Clerk of the United States Senate Select Committee on Intelligence, as a Director of Operations for the Senate Republican Conference, Chairman John Thune, as an assistant to congressman Joe Barton of Texas, and worked as an aide in President George H. W. Bush's White House until 1992.
 During that time she worked on the 1990 G-7 Summit in Houston, Texas.
 After leaving the White House, she was campaign manager for the successful 1994 re-election campaign of Georgia congressman John Linder.
 For several years, she was correspondence director for America's Promise Alliance, the nonprofit organization founded and led by retired general Colin L. Powell, USA (Ret).